pfeghali/CS170-FinalPrep/README.md

 # CS170-FinalPrep
 Please note: this document is *heavily* reliant on class lecture slides.
 This is intended to be a cleaned version of the slides.
+This has been very edited, and will continue to be edited as we approach the end of the course.
+Please let me know if there is anything that you'd like changed.
+Sorry for the typos.
 ### What we expect an OS to do
 OS needs to
  - Manage processes